NickWhit1/React-Repeat/README.md

 A practical hands-on approach with real-world projects that solidify your understanding.
 In-depth coverage of React 18's new features and improvements, enabling you to stay at the forefront of web development.
-Experienced instructors with a passion for teaching and a track record of success in the industry.
+Experienced instructor with a passion for teaching and a track record of success in the industry.
 Who Is This Course For:
 This course is perfect for aspiring developers with little to no experience in React or web development.
-A basic understanding of JavaScript is beneficial but not required.

 Learning Outcomes:
 By the end of the course, you will:

-Build robust web applications using React's component-based architecture.
+Build robust web application using React's component-based architecture.
 Master the latest features introduced in React 18, such as Concurrent Mode and React Server Components.
 Acquire the skills to confidently create responsive, interactive user interfaces.
 Course Format:

 Self-paced learning with pre-recorded video lectures and engaging exercises.
 Hands-on projects that allow you to apply your knowledge in practical scenarios.
-Q&A sessions and support forums for personalized assistance.
+Support forums for personalized assistance.

 Instructor: Mosh Hamedani
 Mosh Hamedani is an experienced web developer and instructor with a passion for teaching.
 He has trained thousands of students worldwide, and his courses are highly acclaimed for their clarity and effectiveness.
-Mosh is known for breaking down complex concepts into easy-to-understand explanations, making him an excellent guide for beginners.
+Mosh is known for breaking down complex concepts into easy-to-understand explanations, making him an excellent guide for beginners, intermediates and experts.

 Technologies Covered